rakshithkumarl/portfoliorakshith/README.md

 - <b>A Software Engineer with more than 5 years of experience in the industry.
 My expertise spans the entire software development lifecycle from design, development, testing, and deployment of software applications.</b>
 - <b>I am confortable programming in languages such as Python, JavaScript, and Java.
 I specialize in back-end web development, where I excel in building microservices and libraries that power modern web applications.
 I am experienced in SQL databases like OracleDB, My-SQL and MS-SQL Server, etc as well as NoSQL databases including MongoDB and Couchbase.
 I have industrial hands-on experience with popular web development frameworks like Django, Flask, NodeJS and gRPC. </b>
-- <b>I have a strong foundation in data preprocessing, transformation and leveraging machine learning algorithms to build AI solutions. </br>I am enthusiastic to build applications that has real-world impact.
+- <b>I have a strong foundation in data preprocessing, transformation and leveraging machine learning algorithms to build AI solutions.
+- <b>I am enthusiastic to build applications that has real-world impact.
 My passion for innovation and problem-solving drives me, and I'm eager to contribute my expertise to innovative software engineering projects. </b>

 <h2>Software Development and DevOps Projects:</h2>